-Helen went on to discuss the varied mentorship programmes organised by Walpole, mostly to support those launching their careers in the luxury industry; one of their main initiatives is Brands of Tomorrow.
-This programme fosters emerging talent at young companies by pairing new founders with experienced leaders from established brands, who are there to advise, teach, and transfer skills.
+Helen went on to discuss the varied mentorship programmes organised by Walpole, mostly to support those launching their careers in the luxury industry; with one of their main initiatives titled Brands of Tomorrow.
+This programme fosters emerging talent at young companies by pairing new founders with experienced leaders from established brands.

-At the end of the talk, Helen fielded questions on the impact of Brexit on startup companies in Britain, the definitions of luxury, and the differences between companies providing luxury services and luxury products.
-Long after questions had finished, guests came up to Helen to personally seek her master opinion on their companies and careers, which she gave thoughtfully and affably.
+At the end of the talk, Helen fielded questions on the impact of Brexit on startups, the definitions of luxury, and the differences between companies providing luxury services and luxury products.
+Long after our official Q & A finished guests were speaking to Helen, seeking her master opinion on their careers.

 We would like to extend our greatest thanks to Helen Brocklebank, for her expertise and her candour, to the venue, Maison Assouline, who hosted us in the very lap of luxury, and of course to our lovely audience for joining us.